opardo/website/content/authors/admin/_index.md

 # - Visitors
 ---

 Having a background in Applied Mathematics, I have spent the last seven years understanding human behavior through data.
-I worked as a Statistician in Mexico (my home country) and later got my master's degree in Data Science at Columbia University.
-More recently, I entered the tech world, interning at Airbnb, and I'm currently working as a Data Scientist for Facebook.
+I'm a Data Scientist currently working for Facebook, after interning at Airbnb.
+Previously, I got my MS in Data Science from Columbia University, and worked in the marketing and banking industries as a statistician, in Mexico.

-I'm also very passionate about democratizing knowledge in a way that is friendly for everyone, despite their background.
-Consequently, I'm the host of [Datos Netos](datosnetos.com), a podcast in Spanish in which I talk with experts about social issues from a quantitative perspective.
+I'm also very passionate about democratizing knowledge in a way that is friendly for everyone, no matter their background.
+Consequently, I'm the host of [datos netos](https://datosnetos.com), a podcast in Spanish in which I talk with experts about social issues from a quantitative perspective.